gojimmypi/VerilogLanguageExtension/AddedExtensionProjectTemplates/Verilog Project/README.md

 Although Visual Studio should (in theory) allow an included project to be an asset in the deployed VSIX install, this behaviour was not observed.

-For now, click on `Project - Export Template`.
-Ensure the `VerilogProjectTample` is the project being exported! (this is typically not the default).
+For now, from the main menu in the [AddedExtensionProjectTemplate/Verilog Project/Verilog Project.sln Solution](./Verilog Project.sln) click on `Project - Export Template`.
+Ensure the `VerilogProjectTemplate` is the project being exported! (this is typically not the default).

 ![export_template.png](./images/export_template.png)

-The only option is a read-only to save to `C:\Users\%USERNAME%\Documents\Visual Studio 2019\My Exported Templates\VerilogProjectTemplate.zip`.
+The only option is a read-only save to `C:\Users\%USERNAME%\Documents\Visual Studio 2019\My Exported Templates\VerilogProjectTemplate.zip`.
 Copy this file to the solution `ProjectTemplates` directory.
 See the [source.extension.vsixmanifest](../../source.extension.vsixmanifest) file.

+For example, put the zip `C:\Users\gojimmypi\Documents\Visual Studio 2019\Templates\ProjectTemplates`

 ## Other Resources: